-Female genital mutilation (FGM) involves procedures that include the partial or total removal of the external female genital organs for cultural or other non-therapeutic reasons.
+This involves procedures that include the partial or total removal of the external female genital organs for cultural or other non-therapeutic reasons.
 The practice is medically unnecessary, extremely painful and has serious health consequences, both at the time when the mutilation is carried out and in later life.
 The age at which girls undergo FGM varies enormously according to the community.
 The procedure may be carried out when the girl is first born, during childhood or adolescence, just before marriage or during the first pregnancy.
 FGM constitutes a form of abuse and violence against women and girls.
-In England and Wales, the practice is illegal under the Female Genital Mutilation Act 2003.
-For further detail refer to 3.1.
-Legislation, national guidance, and toolkits.
+In England and Wales the practice is illegal under the Female Genital Mutilation Act 2003.